UIUC-iSchool-DataViz/spring2019online/syllabus.md

 # About Your Instructor

-AJ Christensen is a Visualization Researcher in the Advanced Visualization Lab at the National Center for Supercomputing Applications.
-His background is in computer science and filmmaking, and he has credits in many science documentary films.
-His visualization research tasks include reading, processing, and designing 3D numerical scientific simulations for non-expert audiences in immersive theaters.
+Jill Naiman's background is in theoretical and computational astrophysics with a current research emphasis on scientific data visualization.
+She is currently a Visiting Scholar at the Advanced Visualization Lab at the National Center for Supercomputing Applications.
+She is currently involved in projects related to increasing access to industry-standard special effects software for scientists - more info can be found <a href="http://ytini.com">here</a> and <a href="http://astroblend.com">here</a>.
+Information about her astrophysical research and outreach efforts can be found <a href="http://astronaiman.com">here</a>.

 # Library Resources
 | http://www.library.illinois.edu/lis/